coderforlife/pyjvm/README.md

 --------------
 Once you get an instance of a Java object, you can start using the resulting object just like you would in Java, accessing fields and calling methods.
-Just like with `JavaClass` objects, you can use `dir` on the instances to get a list of the instance fields, methods, and member classes.
+Just like with `JavaClass` objects, you can use `dir` on the instances to get a list of the instance fields, methods, and inner classes.

-**Note:** currently member classes do not remember where they came from, and so their constructor needs to be passed an additional first argument for the instance they are linked to.
+Inner classes (non-static member classes) remember which object you accessed them from and calling their constructors will automatically add the appropiate object as the first argument just like in Java.
+However, it is possible to get un-bound inner classes (via `J.get_java_class`) in which case the first argument to the constructor must be an instance of the declaring class.

 The `JavaClass` of an object can be obtained using `type` on the instance.
 Additionally, the Java instances try to emulate Python classes as best they can.
 Calling `hash(j)` on a Java instance will